fcerbell/fcerbell.github.io/_posts/en/2021-05-22-Debian113Server045IPTables-en.md

 EOF
 ```

 I will install `portsentry` later, but I use a set of scan protection rules at the kernel level with the psd and lscan modules.
 A scan is never coming from a friend, thus I chose to send the connection to the CHAOS target.
 The idea is to reply with random information.
 If I drop the packet, it is obvious that I'm here and I try to protect myself.
-If I reply with random data, it could be legitimate data, I'm here, and the scan will fail to get a fingerprint of my network stack to guess my OS and my weaknesses.
+If I reply with random data, it could be legitimate data, thus I'm here, I reply, the scan will succeed, but the attacker will fail to get a fingerprint of my network stack to guess my OS and my weaknesses.
 ```bash
 cat <<EOF >> /etc/iptables/rules.v4
 -N xt_portscan